5 Major Phases Of Fetal Lung Development

 Fetal lung development has five distinct phases, which we discuss below:

-1. Embryonic Phase:
+1. Embryonic phase

 The embryonic stage of the fetal lung development begins at around four to five weeks of the gestational age.
 During the embryonic stage, two tiny buds branch off, one of them forms the right lung and the other forms the left lung.
-The larynx or voice box and trachea or windpipe develop from the foregutiXA part of the primitive gut tube of the embryo that gives rise to the esophagus, stomach, pancreas, liver, and a part of the duodenum in an embryonic phase.
+The larynx or voice box and trachea or windpipe develop from the foregutiA part of the primitive gut tube of the embryo that gives rise to the esophagus, stomach, pancreas, liver, and a part of the duodenum in an embryonic phase.

-2. Pseudoglandular Phase:
+2. Pseudoglandular phase

 The pseudoglandular stage of fetal lung development begins at around five to 17 weeks of gestational age.
 Medical studies conclude that the original lung buds branch into smaller and numerous units in the pseudoglandular phase.
 Over a time span, each bud develops into an independent unit consisting of respiratory bronchioles and lots of capillary vessels that supply the blood to lungs for its oxygen requirements (2).

-3. Canalicular Phase:
+3. Canalicular phase

 The canalicular phase of fetal lung development begins around 16 to 24 weeks of gestational age.
 During the canalicular phase, a barrier develops between the air and blood, which enables the lungs to supply oxygen to respiratory capillaries and enable the carbon dioxide to depart from the respiratory capillaries to the lungs.
 Different tissue types develop in the fetus’ lungs during the canalicular phase distinguishing oxygen-carrying tissues from the blood-carrying tissues (3).

-4. Saccular Phase:
+4. Saccular phase

 During this phase, clusters of enlarged airspaces, known as terminal sacs or saccules form.
 Hence, this phase is also referred to as the terminal sac stage.
 In this phase, the fetus gets into the saccular phase of the lung development at around 26th week of gestational age (3).The production of pulmonary surfactant starts in the saccular phase of lung development.
 Surfactant is nothing but a soapy fluid that helps keep the lung open and prevents it from collapsing during exhalation.
 Surfactant is extremely crucial during the delivery since it allows the amniotic fluid in the lungs to drain away and fills the lungs with air appropriately.
 Premature babies are more prone to respiratory issues and health conditions, such as lung collapse, if they are born before the adequate formation of surfactant.
 Moreover, air sacs fill up during the saccular phase.
 Therefore, a baby born before the saccular phase is fully developed will likely have immature lungs, which are more solid and tend to collapse during exhalation.